Penn State child sex abuse scandal: Sentencing

 Sandusky faced a maximum sentence of 442 years in prison.
 According to NBC News, he likely faced a minimum sentence of 60 years – at his age, effectively a life sentence.
 Sentencing was scheduled for October 9, 2012.
 At that hearing, prosecutors requested to the court that Sandusky be declared a sexually violent predator under Pennsylvania's version of Megan's Law, which would subject him to stringent reporting requirements if he is released.
 He would not only have to report his address to police every three months for the rest of his life, but would also have to participate in a court-approved counseling program.
-However, this designation would likely be symbolic since Sandusky will almost certainly die in prison.
+However, given his age, Sandusky will likely die in prison.
 Earlier, on August 30, the Pennsylvania Sexual Offenders Assessment Board recommended that Sandusky be declared a sexually violent predator.

 On the day of sentencing, Sandusky was officially designated a sexually violent predator.
 He was sentenced on October 9, 2012, to a minimum of 30 years and a maximum of 60 years in prison.
 Judge Cleland told Sandusky that he intentionally avoided a sentence with a large number of years, saying it would be "too abstract."
 Nonetheless, he still felt the need to pronounce a sentence that would have the "unmistakable impact of saying 'the rest of your life' (in prison)".
-He is presently not slated to be released until October 9, 2042, when he will be 98 years old–all but assuring that he will die in prison.
+He is presently not slated to be released until October 9, 2042, when he will be 98 years old.